Courts - Small Claims

 How to File and Prepare for Court

 - Determine where to file.
 Before you can bring a suit in Small Claims Court, it must be determined that the court has jurisdiction over your type of legal problem, and that it has jurisdiction over the party you are suing.
 A case must be filed where the defendant resides or the claim arose (where the events happened).
 Salt Lake City Justice Court has jurisdiction only within the Salt Lake City boundaries.
-To view the Salt Lake City boundary map, click here, and select "general city information".
+To view the Salt Lake City boundary map, click here.
 You can also view the Salt Lake County jurisdictional map, click here.
 Once you have determined that Salt Lake City Justice Court has jurisdiction over your case, it is suggested that you use our court specific forms for all filings.
+However, the Utah State Court also has a program called, Online Court Assistance Program (OCAP) for assistance in preparing court documents that may be used and filed in our court.

 - It is suggested that you observe a session in the Small Claims Court before your trial date.
 By doing so, you will be more at ease at your trial and will present a more relaxed and calm evaluation of your case.
 You will also become more familiar with the procedures of the Court.
 Small Claims Court is held every Wednesday and Thursday evenings at the Salt Lake City Justice Court, located at 333 South 200 East, starting at 5:30pm, except for weeks in which there is a holiday.